FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Evaluation

-To validate the effectiveness of our co-optimization on model partition and resource allocation, we compare with the existing algorithms \textit{\Tarnawski} and \textit{Bayes}. \Tarnawski is the latest graph-based model partition algorithm\cite{nips_partition} developed for server-based pipeline training, it optimizes model partition on a fixed set of workers/resources.
-We perform a grid search on the resource allocation and optimizes the model partition with \Tarnawski for each allocation.
-We select the configuration that minimizes the objective function in \eqref{prob:opt}.
-Bayes is a blackbox optimization method that has been proved effective in deciding configurations for cloud services~\cite{cherrypick}.
-It can jointly optimize model partition and resource allocation.
-Further details of the baselines are explained in Appendix~\ref{app:baselines}.
+To validate the effectiveness of our co-optimization on model partition and resource allocation, we compare it with two existing algorithms. \begin{itemize} \item \textbf{\Tarnawski} is the latest graph-based model partition algorithm for server-based pipeline training~\cite{nips_partition}.
+It maximizes the pipeline training throughput with a fixed amount of resources.
+To apply \Tarnawski to the serverless scenario, we perform a grid search on the resource allocation and optimize the model partition with \Tarnawski for each allocation.
+We select the configuration that minimizes the objective function in \eqref{prob:opt}. \item \textbf{\Bayes} is a black-box optimization method that has been proved effective in deciding cloud configurations~\cite{cherrypick}.
+It generates a configuration, measures its performance, and iteratively refines the decision. \Bayes can be used to optimize the model partition and resource allocation jointly.
+However, with the large search space of our problem, \Bayes can require many rounds of optimization just to find a feasible configuration.
+For example, it fails to find configurations that do not cause out-of-memory (OOM) errors for over half of our training tasks within 20 rounds of optimization.
+To reduce the prohibitive time cost of real-world measurement, we evaluate each configuration with our performance model, which has a high accuracy of 88\% as shown in Appendix~\ref{app:model_accuracy}.
+Using performance models in place of the actual measurement is recently proposed and demonstrated to produce good optimization performance ~\cite{linnanlamcts,Zhao2021MultiobjectiveOB}.
+We run a total of 100 rounds of optimization to minimize the objective function in \eqref{prob:opt}.